-This bill would revise that definition to include graduates who are gainfully employed within 6 months of a specified date in a single position for at least 13 weeks, working at least 17.5 hours per week in a certain occupation listed by the institution, as specified.
+This bill would revise that definition to include graduates who are gainfully employed within 6 months of a specified date in a single position for which the institution represents the program prepares its graduates, as specified.

 (5) Existing law requires an institution to annually report specified information regarding completion rates, job placement rates, license examination passage rates, and salary and wage information to the bureau and to publish that information in its School Performance Fact Sheet.
 Existing law requires the information used to substantiate these rates to be documented and maintained by the institution for at least 5 years, and authorizes an institution to retain the information in electronic format.